Home Students Faculty and Staff Visiting Scholars and PostDocs Parents and Community

 What to Take With You

-• Letter from your clinician stating need for medications.
+• Letter from your clinician stating the need for medications.
 This may be optional depending on your destination.
-Check with UHS International Travel Care Clinic.
+Check with the UHS International Travel Care Clinic or the embassy of the country or countries you will be traveling to.

 • Health Insurance forms in case you need them.
 Fill out whatever information you can in advance.